-High School Equivalency Information
+High School Equivalency Transcript Request and Test Information

-High School Equivalency Testing Centers
+Locate High School Equivalency Test Center(s)

 Individuals who are 17 and 18 years old must: